fossasia/open-event-next/README.md

 ## LICENSE

-Zooracle is licensed under GNU General Public License v3.0.
+The project is based on the former Zooracle project and licensed under GNU General Public License v3.0.

-## CONTACTS
-Falk Eckhardt, M.Sc., Biology

-Willi Döring, M.Sc., Software Development Lead

-Maria Goltsova, M.Sc., Software Development

-Mario Behling, M.A., Project Management